microsoft/api-guidelines/graph/GuidelinesGraph.md

 Operation resources must have a binding parameter that matches the type of the bound resource.
 In addition, both actions and functions support overloading, meaning an API definition might contain multiple actions or functions with the same name.

-For a complete list of standard HTTP operations, see the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).
+For a complete list of standard HTTP operations, see the [Microsoft REST API Guidelines error condition responses](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#7102-error-condition-responses).

 ### Error handling

 Microsoft REST API Guidelines provide guidelines that Microsoft Graph APIs should follow when returning error condition responses.
-You can improve API traceability and consistency by using the recommended Microsoft Graph error model and the Microsoft Graph Utilities library to provide a standard implementation for your service:
+You can improve API traceability and consistency by using the recommended Microsoft Graph error model and the Microsoft Graph utilities library to provide a standard implementation for your service:

 ```http
 {